 What Geek Art?

-Why exposing virtual way few artists Geek?
+Why do certain virtual techniques remain underutilized by 'geek' artists?
 What 3D has brought to this exhibition?

 The virtual gallery provides a festival extension making the exhibition available longer, and around the world.
 3D brings a dimension that is at the heart of the ambition of Geekopolis: immersion.
 To best meet our audience, we always try to create this immersion in imagination cultures.
 Custom design by Opium-Art, accompanied by soundtrack specific to each room, works wonders in this regard.
 This gallery also highlights another principle that is dear to us: interactivity brings the mini game allowing access to the secret room.